BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 The `F` stage is a bit particular, in the sense that it is the first stage.
 It does not have any input, but it has the program counter `F_PC` and the instruction ROM.
-It outputs the PC and the loaded instruction to the `Ð`ecode stage.
+It outputs the PC and the loaded instruction to the `D`ecode stage.
 Note that it handles the "exceptions to the rule" signals (`jumpOrBranch` and `jumpOrBranchAddress`) that come from later stages.

 ### Decode

-The `Ð`ecode stage is responsible for recognizing the opcodes, extracting the immediates from the instruction, and fetching the operands from the register file.
+The `D`ecode stage is responsible for recognizing the opcodes, extracting the immediates from the instruction, and fetching the operands from the register file.
 To make things as simple as possible, for now, we are going to decode the instruction each time we need it instead of